 Among other honors and distinctions, Al is a fellow of the American College of Trust and Estate Counsel, a highly selective national organization that brings together the top trusts and estates lawyers in the nation.
-He is an Accredited Estate Planner, a fellow of the Maryland Bar Foundation, a member of the National Academy of Elder Law Attorneys, and received the Tax Excellence Award from the Section of Taxation of the Maryland State Bar Association.
+He is an Accredited Estate Planner, a fellow of the Maryland Bar Foundation, and received the Tax Excellence Award from the Section of Taxation of the Maryland State Bar Association.

 Al began his career as a Certified Public Accountant.
 His first CPA job was with the accounting firm now known as Deloitte.
 But when he went on audits, he became familiar with the work of lawyers for his audit clients, and he decided that it would be more professionally rewarding to become a lawyer.